gingerchew/div-soup/README.md

 ### `[onclick]:not(button, a, input)`

 Stop adding click handlers to `<div>` and non-control type elements!

+## Using the website vs. the extension

+Because of how the website pulls the html to generate the report, it can only use what the server generates.
+If your site is entirely clientside generated (It probably shouldn't be) you should use the extension to get an accurate score.

 [^1]: The goal is to use semantic elements. `script`,`style`,`link`,`noscript`,`template`, and `slot` are excluded because they are used by the author, and hold no meaning for the user. `datalist`,`option`, and `optgroup` are excluded because they exist within controls and could lead to false positives. `source` and `track` are excluded because they are used in tandem with media elements `video`, `audio`, `img`, and `picture` and could lead to false positives.